-Released in 2011 to great fanfare, the game retains a robust player base, mostly due to the unending stream of mods that have improved, expanded upon, and even provided entirely new plotlines for the game.
+Released in 2011 to great fanfare, Skyrim retains a robust player base, mostly due to the unending stream of mods that have improved, expanded upon, and even provided entirely new plotlines for the game.
 But how does a basic, unmodded, standard playthrough hold up in 2017?

 First, the graphics: the unpopulated wilds are more beautiful than ever in HD, even six years – a lifetime as far as graphics go – after the game’s initial release.
 Ungenerous critics would say this is because Bethesda’s graphics have not kept up with the current generation, and that because Fallout 4 did not make any substantial improvements on its predecessor, Skyrim was able to avoid looking dated.
 But there’s an undeniable beauty in the details of Skyrim: cave floors carpeted with strange ferns and glowing rocks, aurora borealis backgrounding twin moons, and an uncanny, overstretched look that affects everything from thatched roofs to sweetrolls to dwarven helmets, and even reaches as far as the game’s fonts, quest arrows, and UI.